JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 [//]: # (title: Add database support for Spring Boot project)
+[//]: # (description: Add a database support for Sprint Boot project written in Kotlin using JDBC template.)

 <microformat>
     <p>This is the third part of the <strong>Getting started with Spring Boot and Kotlin</strong> tutorial.
 Before proceeding, make sure you've completed previous steps:</p><br/>